Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    Downward movement prohibited

-If the enable signal from the hoist to MotoSuiveur system loss, the Hoist enabled indicator becomes inactive.
+If the enable signal from the hoist to MotoSuiveur system loss, the :guilabel:`🟢 Hoist enabled` indicator becomes inactive.
 In this case MotoSuiveur system does not follow the hoist on a motion request.
 Accordingly, MotoSuiveur system does not provide an Enable signal to hoist.